BlauHourglass/The-Knave---Demo/README.md

 ## Demo Set Up:
 1. Download a zip of the [main branch](https://gitlab.com/yggdrasil-software-projects/the-knave-demo/-/tree/main?ref_type=heads).
-2. Unzip the zip; you can locate the project directory anywhere.
+2. Unzip the zip; you can locate the extracted directory anywhere.
 3. Navigate into the project directory and go inside of the 'dist' directory.

 ## How To Run Demo: